alojea/alojea.github.io/README.md

 </a>

 # Orbit
-> This theme is designed by Xiaoying Riley at [3rd Wave Media](http://themes.3rdwavemedia.com/).
+> This theme was designed by Xiaoying Riley at [3rd Wave Media](http://themes.3rdwavemedia.com/).
 > Visit her [website](http://themes.3rdwavemedia.com/) for more themes.

-I have made this into a Jekyll Theme.
-Checkout the live demo [here](https://webjeda.com/online-cv/).

 <table>
   <tr>